 Marc Harrison: Hi, I'm Dr. Marc Harrison, CEO of Intermountain Healthcare.
-Today I'm with Janice Ugaki, who's the Chair and Co-founder of a marketing and technology company called Firmseek.
+Today I'm with Janice Ugaki, who's the President and Co-founder of a marketing and technology company called Firmseek.
 She's also a member of Intermountain's Board of Trustees.
 Janice, thank you for taking the time to join us today.
 Could you please tell us a little bit about yourself?

 Janice Ugaki: Absolutely.
 Thank you so much, Marc.
 It's a pleasure to be here today.
-So as you mentioned, my name is Janice Ugaki, and I am the Chair and the Co-founder of a tech company.
+So as you mentioned, my name is Janice Ugaki, and I am the President and the Co-founder of a tech company.
 It's a strategic marketing and tech company called Firmseek, based in Washington, D.C.
 And I'm really proud to say that it's a women owned, minority owned company, which was really quite a feat and quite an anomaly 20 years ago when we started the company.

 Marc Harrison: Wow.
 Now, did you grow up here in Salt Lake or in Washington, or are you from elsewhere?